hexatomic/hexatomic/docs/user/src/usage/projects.md

 After opening a Salt project, you can select *Save Salt Project*, which will write out the Salt XML files into the same folder as they have been loaded from or *Save Salt Project As...*  to select a different location.
 You can see the currently loaded Salt project path in the Window title.
-If there are unsaved changes, a *\** will be appended to the title.
+If there are unsaved changes in any document or in the corpus structure, a *\** will be appended to the title.

 ![Project location and * to indicate unsaved changes](project-window-title.png)

+Saving the project will always save all documents, not only the openend ones.
+If you close an editor, the changes are not lost as long as you save the project afterwards.

 To start a new and empty project in the same application window, choose *Start New Salt Project*.
 If an action would discard unsaved changes, you can cancel it.